Advertisement

 • Some methods can be uncomfortable in other ways.
 For example, a person may not be comfortable asking a partner to put on a condom.

 • Some methods cannot be used with other methods.
-(Phexxi, for example, can be used with the pill or condoms, but cannot be used with a vaginal ring.)
+A pH-lowering gel, for example, can be used with the pill or condoms, but cannot be used with a vaginal ring.

 • Some methods cannot be used during a menstrual period.

 As with any device or medication, there is a risk of side effects when using non-hormonal birth control.
 Most non-hormonal methods do not carry a risk of serious side effects.
-Before using any contraceptive, check what the possible side effects are—and better yet, talk to your healthcare provider, and ask about the possible advantages, disadvantages, and other information you need.
+Before using any contraceptive, learn about the possible side effects.
+Better yet, talk to a healthcare provider, and ask about the possible advantages, disadvantages, and other information you need.

 Featured Content